 Simplicity Planning for the future can be stressful for everyone, including students, teachers and counselors; finding career experiences that help with that planning should not be.
 Path to Careers makes the process straightforward, simple and unified.

-Register your school.Registration is the first step to strengthening connections with local businesses - and it's easy!
-Your selected staff sign up by entering contact information and creating a password.
-They can then follow simple prompts to upload information about your school such as your mission, your requirements for career experiences, exciting initiatives, photos and videos and other key things you'd like to make readily available to businesses and your students.
+Register your school.Registration is the first step to strengthening connections with local businesses – and it’s easy!
+School staff sign up by entering contact information and creating a password.
+Registrations are reviewed by the Path to Careers team.
+Once approved, your selected program administrators will upload information about your school such as your mission, requirements for career experiences, exciting initiatives, photos and videos.
+Your program users, who will be the main point of contact with businesses, will set up user IDs and passwords for students allowing them to indicate interest in available experiences.

 Meanwhile, businesses create experiences.Businesses register, create a profile with information about what they do and who they are as an organization, and list the career experiences they can provide to your students, teachers and counselors.
 Offerings including job shadows, industry tours, mock interviews and other career awareness activities are clearly listed with all the relevant details you need right there, including age requirements.

-Students and staff browse experiences and choose the ones that interest them.Your students, teachers and counselors can browse the registered companies and view the available experiences.
-When they find one that interests them, they notify your registered staff with a click of the button.
+Choose experiences.
+Students and staff alike can browse the registered companies and view the available experiences.
+When students find an experience that interests them, they notify the registered program user staff with the simple click of a button.

-Make the connection.After reviewing the experience details to make sure it's a good fit, your registered staff can easily contact the right person at the business via a click on the website to initiate it.
+Make the connection.After reviewing the experience details to make sure it’s a good fit, your registered staff can easily contact the right person at the business via the click of a button and a short form to initiate it.
 Then, start experiencing!
-You'll connect teachers, counselors and students to career experiences within local businesses to learn first-hand what those businesses do, what skills students need to have successful careers with them and what educators can do to help prepare them.
+Teachers, counselors and students will connect with local businesses to learn first-hand what those businesses do, what skills are needed to be successful, and what educator can do to help prepare their students.

 Cooperative EducationCooperative education is a structured method of combining classroom instruction with occupational training.
 Commonly known as a "co-op", this type of experience allows your students to work closely with a business and learn hands-on skills while attending traditional classroom learning.
 Students learn technical skills and receive related workplace training while receiving academic credit.
 Participating in co-op gives your students a leg up in the workforce through their knowledge and skills gained while proactively transitioning from school to work.